Location: Savannah, GA

-Jan is a dance educator and dance medicine specialist, in Denver, CO. with BS / MS degrees in Dance Science.
-She is Co-Director of Denver Dance Medicine Associates (DDMA), on the Dance Medicine Team of Cleo Parker Robinson Dance, on the USA Advisory Board of Safe in Dance International (SiDI), and is Dance Wellness Editor for 4dancers.org.
-Previously she was dance faculty / dance wellness coordinator at several universities, including University of Colorado – Boulder, and Loyola Marymount University (LA).
-She was involved in the founding of IADMS, serving as President, Executive Director, and on the Board of Directors (1990–2012).
-She was Chair of the NDA Committee on Dance Medicine and Science, Co-Chair - International Dance Medicine Conference, Taiwan (2004), and co-founder of the Journal of Dance Medicine and Science.
+Jan is a dance educator and dance medicine specialist in Savannah, GA, with BS / MS degrees in Dance Science.
+She co-founded Denver Dance Medicine Associates (DDMA), and in Denver was on the Dance Medicine Team of Cleo Parker Robinson Dance and Colorado Ballet.
+She is on the USA Advisory Board of Safe in Dance International (SiDI), and is Dance Wellness Editor for 4dancers.org.
+Previously she was dance faculty and dance wellness coordinator at several universities, including University of Colorado-Boulder, and Loyola Marymount University (LA).
+She was involved in the founding of IADMS, serving as President, Executive Director, and on the Board of Directors (1990-2012).
+She was Chair of the National Dance Association, Co-Chair - International Dance Medicine Conference, Taiwan (2004), and Co-founder of the Journal of Dance Medicine and Science.

 Location: Indiatlantic, FL